Golden Gate Bridge: Suicides

-After years of debate and an estimated more than 1,500 deaths, suicide barriers, consisting of a stainless steel net extending 20 feet from the bridge and supported by structural steel 20 feet under the walkway, began to be installed in April 2017.
-Construction was first estimated to take approximately four years at a cost of over $200 million.
-In December 2019, it was reported that construction of the suicide prevention net had fallen two years behind schedule because the lead contractor, Shimmick Construction Co., had been sold in 2017, leading to the slowdown of several existing projects.
-As of December 2019, the completion date for the Golden Gate Bridge net was set for 2023.
+Suicide nets

+The so-called nets are taut, designed to be painful to land on.
+They extend 20 ft out from the walkway and, because of their design, cause serious—but not fatal—injury to people who jump from the bridge.
+They are made of "marine-grade stainless-steel wire rope, akin to a horizontal fence four millimeters thick," which does not give, and is located 20 ft below the walkway.

+Construction was first estimated to take approximately four years at a cost of over $200 million; however, installation of the nets was not completed until January 2024, and exceeded the budget by $17 million.

+The nets have widely been considered successful, even convincing former skeptics.
+As of November 21, 2024, the Golden Gate Bridge Highway and Transportation District reported that the number of deaths by suicide year to date had been eight, down from an average 33.5.
+Through the end of October 2024, thwarted attempts were down from an annual average of 200 to 106.

 Wind

 The Golden Gate Bridge was designed to safely withstand winds of up to 68 mph.
 Until 2008, the bridge was closed because of weather conditions only three times: on December 1, 1951, because of gusts of 69 mph; on December 23, 1982, because of winds of 70 mph; and on December 3, 1983, because of wind gusts of 75 mph.
-An anemometer placed midway between the two towers on the west side of the bridge has been used to measure wind speeds.
+An anemometer placed midway between the two towers on the west side of the bridge has been used to measure wind speeds and direction.
 Another anemometer was placed on one of the towers.